desmos-labs/desmos/docs/architecture/adr-012-subspaces-sections.md

 Currently, the `x/subspaces` module allows to create simple subspaces that are suited to represent applications that display contents inside a single section.
 An example of this are social applications such as Twitter, where each tweet is put in the same bucket and is not categorized.

-Although this allows to create a lot of applications, we are nto allowing to easily create forum-like applications where content is organized in sections, subsections, and so on.
+Although this allows to create a lot of applications, we are not allowing to easily create forum-like applications where contents are organized in sections, subsections, and so on.
 This currently requires the developers to create and maintain a very large number of subspaces.

-Consider as an example a forum with 3 sections each one having 3 subsections.
+Consider, as an example, a forum with 3 sections each one having 3 subsections.
 This would require the admins to create and manage 9 (one per each subsection) subspaces at the same time.
 Although technically possible, it would require a lot of duplicated work in some occasions: when a moderator gets elected, for example, it would require the original subspace owner to add it to all 9 subspaces.

-This obviously gets more and more complicated very quickly as this kind of applications scale: each time a section (or subsection) needs to be added, a new subspace must be created and managed, making it more complex for the whole system to be managed.
+This obviously gets more and more complicated very quickly as this kind of applications scale: each time a section (or subsection) needs to be added, a new subspace must be created and managed, making it more complex to operate the whole system.

 ## Decision

 In order to solve the above problems, we will implement a new concept inside the `x/subspaces` module: **sections**.

 Each section will represent a portion of a subspace that can have its own user groups and host its own contents.
-Also, it will be possible to nest sections into one another thanks to a parent-children relationship.
+Also, it will be possible to nest sections into one another thanks to parent-children relationships.

 ```
 Parent:                    Section P